hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 Windows
 ~~~~~~~

-We have tested the setup with three different clients:
+We have tested the setup with four different clients:

 -  The TurboVNC client can be downloaded by following the Download link
    on the `TurboVNC`_ web site (which at the moment of